rgvlee/EntityFrameworkCore.DbContextBackedMock.Moq/README.md

 ```

 ### Testing FromSql
-The main difference here is that we need the seed data to set up query provider to return the expected result.
+The main difference here is that we need the seed data to set up FromSql to return the expected result.
-Create in memory DbContext/mock DbContext/generate seed data/create and set up/invoke FromSql.
+- Generate seed data
+- Create the builder
+- Set up the FromSql result
+- Get the db context mock
+- Consume

 In this case we didn't need to persist the seed data, whether you do or not will depend what you're doing with the FromSql result.
 ```
 [Test]